YossiDrori27/PythonKafka-with-Aiven/README.md

   --project $PROJECT_NAME \
   --format '{service_uri}'
 ```
 The Apache Kafka Service URI is in the form `hostname:port` and provides the `hostname` and `port` needed to execute the code.
 You can wait for the newly created Apache Kafka instance to be ready with

 ```bash
 avn service wait $KAFKA_SERVICE_NAME --project $PROJECT_NAME
 ```
 For a more detailed description of services and required credentials, check the [blog post](blogs.aiven.io)

-## No Pizza?
-No Problem!

-The demo app produces pizza data, however is very simple to change the dataset produced to anything else.
 The code is based on [Faker](https://faker.readthedocs.io/en/master/), an Open Source Python library to generate fake data.

 To modify the data generated, change the `produce_pizza_order` function within the `main.py` file.
 The output of the function should be two python dictionaries, containing the event `key` and `message`

 To customise your dataset, you can check Faker's providers in the [related doc](https://faker.readthedocs.io/en/master/providers.html)